JotaroKujo0525/Termux-railway-cli/README.md

 And that will install the packages needed. *Voila!* Your railway cli is now installed.

 Got issues?
-Contact me on my discord account (Jotaro Kujo#0525)
+Contact me on my discord account (Jotaro Kujo#0525) or join my [support server](https://discord.gg/cgjW7Xr2ns)